GIS Information is now LIVE! Click here for access!

 Admire the beauty of seasonal wildflowers as you enjoy a quick lunch or a lazy day of fishing at this small wayside on the Shiawassee River.
 Find two picnic tables with grills and a canoe launch at this Shiawassee favorite.

-These 6 acres located on either side of the historic Shiatown Dam include the Old Shiawassee Town Square as well as woodland prairies and a diverse collection of trees.
+These 100 acres located on either side of the Shiawassee River near the former dam site include the Old Shiawassee Town Square as well as woodland prairies, wetlands and a diverse collection of trees.
 Find trails, two pavilions with play areas, numerous free-standing picnic tables with grills, horse shoe pits, pit toilets, and potable water.
 Canoe access can be found on the east side of the park.

 Pinegrove (currently decommissioned)